CNMAT/OpenSoundControl.org/spec-1_0.md

 character. ([examples](spec-1_0-examples.html#addressparts))

-A received OSC Message must be disptched to every OSC method in the current OSC Address Space whose OSC Address matches the OSC Message\'s OSC Address Pattern.
+A received OSC Message must be disptched to every OSC method in the current OSC Address Space whose OSC Address matches the OSC Message's OSC Address Pattern.
 An OSC Address Pattern matches an OSC Address if

 1. The OSC Address and the OSC Address Pattern contain the same number